Gray Whale Condition and Calf Production

 Since 1994 we have counted mother-calf pairs by naked eye and with binoculars from the Piedras Blancas Light Station near San Simeon, California.
 This site is ideal because the whales generally pass within 500 meters of our observers and sometimes stop to nurse their young in the lee of the rocky point.

-Since 2015, we have also collected aerial photographs of mother-calf pairs to examine how body condition and health of individual whales relate to calf production and population abundance.
+Since 2015, we have also collected aerial photographs of adults and mother-calf pairs to examine how body condition and health of individual whales relate to population abundance and calf production and population abundance.

-The amount of fat on gray whale mothers is an indicator of their physiological status and appears to be closely linked to their survival.
-Gray whales feed only opportunistically during most of their months-long migration, during which time mothers are also nursing their fast-growing calves.
-Females, therefore, require a large amount of blubber to fuel the journey to their Arctic feeding grounds.
+The amount of fat that gray whales carry is an indicator of their physiological status and appears to be closely linked to their survival.
+Gray whales feed only opportunistically during their months-long migration, a time during which time females are also frequently nursing fast-growing calves.
+Gray whales, therefore, require a large amount of blubber to fuel the return journey to their Arctic feeding grounds.
 The amount of blubber the whales have depends in part on conditions in the Arctic during the summer prior to the migration.
-If the whales had a successful feeding season, successfully fattening, then they are best prepared to endure the migration and the energetic demands associated with gestation, birth, and nursing of their calves.
-If feeding conditions were unfavorable, our data indicate that fewer calves will be born or survive the migration - a pattern that is sometimes lagged over a period of years.
+If the whales had a successful feeding season building up their energetic reserves, then they are better prepared to undertake migration and the energetic demands associated with gestation, birth, and nursing of calves.
+If feeding conditions were less favorable, our data indicate that fewer calves will be born or survive the migration - a pattern that is sometimes lagged over a period of years.

-We use small drones, often called uncrewed aerial systems (UAS), to collect high-resolution aerial photographs of the mother-calf pairs as they migrate past our field site in Central California.
+We use small drones, also called uncrewed aerial systems (UAS), to collect high-resolution aerial photographs of the mother-calf pairs as they migrate past our field sites along the Central California coast.
 UAS offer a safe and non-invasive way to collect scientific data.
-In addition to a camera, the drone carries a laser altimeter, which measures the precise altitude from which each image is taken.
-The length and girth of a photographed whale are measured in the images, and then the altitude data is used to scale the image measurements to the true size of the whale to within a few centimeters.
-The girth to length ratio reflects the health of the whales and may be an indicator of ecosystem conditions on their Arctic feeding areas the previous summer.
+The length, width, and body surface area of photographed whales are measured in each image.
+The altitude of the UAS and properties associated with the camera are used to scale the measurements within each image to estimate the true size of the whale to within a few centimeters.
+Ratios comparing width to length reflect the health of the whales and may be an indicator of ecosystem conditions on their Arctic feeding grounds during the previous summer.
 This research method (using photographs to measure objects) is called photogrammetry.

 News Stories